How To Get Work As A Script Reader

 I am attempting to get my first freelance gig as a script reader.
-I have a BA in English Literature, but no previous experience or formal qualifications for Screenwriting.
-I wanted to ask, what would a potential employer look for, in my pitch to be a script reader for them, that would be more likely to result in a positive response?
+I have a BA in English Literature, but no previous experience or formal qualifications for screenwriting.
+What would a potential employer look for, in my pitch to be a script reader for them, that would be more likely to result in a positive response?

 First: the good news

-The good news is, you don’t necessarily need screenwriting qualifications to become a script reader.
+The good news is, you don’t necessarily need screenwriting qualifications to get work as a script reader.
 It is an entry level job, so there’s a lot of learning “on the job”, whoever you are.

 In addition, talk to and learn from as many industry people as you can – Twitter is great for this.